sara-nl/compbiomed/README.md

 # SURFsara - CompBioMed
-Git repository for the CompBioMed CoE project
+SURFsara git repository for the CompBioMed CoE project